oat-sa/taohub-articles/forge/use-complex-search-api.md

 Result Set :
 ------------

-a result set is returned by gateWay search method’s.\
+a result set is returned by gateWay search method’s.<br/>

 It’s an arrayIterator adding total method which return full number for your query .

 Each entry of result set is a tao resource Object.